pola-rs/pyo3-polars/README.md

     <img src="https://img.shields.io/crates/v/pyo3-polars.svg"/>
   </a>

+Documentation for this functionality may also be found in the [Polars User Guide](https://docs.pola.rs/user-guide/expressions/plugins/).
 This is new functionality and should be preferred over `2.` as this will circumvent the GIL and will be the way we want to support extending polars.

 Parallelism and optimizations are managed by the default polars runtime.
 That runtime will call into the plugin function.
 The plugin functions are compiled separately.